 12. Find out how and when e-mail accounts are assigned and whether there is a school Portal or announcement system.
 Some students got email accounts when they applied to the college, others need to set one up now.

 13. Connect with current students.
 Your student can get started right away connecting with the life of the college and with other students.
 Check Facebook for pages for incoming students.
+Join a student club or rec league.

 14. Review health insurance and ask whether your student may waive required college insurance if she is covered by your plan.
+If the new college is far away, research insurance options to find a doctor in the new college town.

 16. If your student will need any special services – disability services, food accommodations, special housing – this is a good time for your student to communicate with school personnel.
 It will be busier further along in the summer.